ewhalenkamp/pokedexwebsitev2/README.md

 project can be found [here](https://github.com/ewhalenkamp/pokemonapi).
 Django is used in my backend to handle the API calls, template rendering, and url routes.

 This project isn't perfect, certainly, and the API took a lot of optimization in order to render the main Pokédex list page within a reasonable amount of time.
 It's not all too pretty, either, considering I used the exact same stylings as the original project with little to no variation.
+This was very much a back-end oriented project.

 Please check it out at https://halenkamp-pokedexv2.herokuapp.com